jfsulliv-zz/os/README.md

 development.
 There are no particular goals or deadlines for this project, and I work on it when the mood strikes.

-So far, there is only support for x86.
+So far, there is only support for x86 and x86_64, with ARM(64) as a possible future target.

 ### Features
-- It boots!
-- Paging
+- Support for x86 (i386) and x86_64 (i686) platforms
 - Virtual memory allocator (slab)
 - Debugging support (stack tracing, function name resolution, etc)